DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/faq-trouble-shooting/utf8/index.rst

 Since **Vision** has not only English version, we would have issue if the workstation does not support other languages.

-On the right botton corner(usually there), click on the ``ENG`` logo to bring up the languages selections.
+On the right bottom corner(usually there), click on the ``ENG`` logo to bring up the languages selections.

 .. image:: Images/desktop.png
     :width: 90%